gluster/gluster-kubernetes/docs/examples/gluster-s3-storage-template/README.md

 We are going to make use of s3curl.pl for verification.

+s3curl.pl requires the presence of `Digest::HMAC_SHA1` and `Digest::MD5`.
+On Red Hat-based OSes, you can install the `perl-Digest-HMAC` package to get this.

-Update s3curl.pl perl script with glusters3object url which we retreived above.
+Now, update s3curl.pl perl script with glusters3object url which we retreived above.

 For example: